DaveVoyles/NullspaceVR-web-portal/AzureFunctions/Readme.md

 	{"nodelabel":343434323,"status":1}
 ]
 ```
-**NodesStatus** Returns a JSON array of all nodes and their associated status.
+**NodeStatus** Returns a JSON array of all nodes and their associated status.

 *Example return data*
 ```json